ggsavin/voting-games/project-book/intro.md

 Approval voting has more implicit and explicit information, and allows for more expression when voting.
 Naturally, we ask ourselves what kind of impact changing the voting mechanism underlying werewolf would have on the ability of the simulated agents to learn and their chances of winning.

+## Future

+Different reward functions such as difference rewards, maybe even a VCG mechanism could be interesting (contrasting with a counterfactual directly)?
+What is the goal with these though?
+To lower werewolf win rates?
+Or to see the impacts they have?

 ```{tableofcontents}